 If you’ve never sat down to plan how you’d handle your finances in the event of an emergency, now’s the time.
 It’s a good thing to do no matter where you live, but Americans specifically are due for a hard look at the state of their savings.
+Living stingy now can save you a lot of struggle and frustration later.

 While U.S. stock markets have been experiencing some of their worst single-day drops in history, institutional investors aren’t the only ones feeling the stress of potential financial crisis.
 A recent survey by Bankrate has illuminated a disturbing fact about the financial situation of the average American: fewer than 4 in 10 have enough savings to cover a $1,000 emergency.